Exhuma: Critical response

 Exhuma was received well by critics.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% and an average rating of 7.6/10, based on 40 reviews.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% and an average rating of 7.6/10, based on 45 reviews.

 Lee Yoon-seo writing for The Korea Herald praised the performance of the cast writing, "the veteran cast puts in a strong performance to add to the immersive experience" and stated that "Exhuma consists of Jang's careful efforts to deliver super-realistic, detailed scenes depicting Korean shamanism - such as the traditional process of exhumation and "gut" rituals held to appease wandering spirits".
 Lee felt that these "are so realistically portrayed, that the film achieves a new level of horror".
 Concluding it that "however, despite the fine acting and attention to detail, Exhuma stumbles in unfolding its plot."

 Critics of Cine21 gave the movie generally favorable reviews.
+This movie scored an average score of 7.15 out of 10 on Cine 21.
 Lee Yong-cheol rated the movie 4 out of 5 stars, writing that it is a well-made genre movie with great meaning.
 Meagan Navarro of Bloody Disgusting rated the film 4/5 and called it, "A fun horror with a lot on its mind."
 Navarro wrote, "Jae-hyun Jang combines introspective cultural and historical themes with creepy, gory, and atmospheric horror thrills in an exciting way."